nvim-neotest/neotest-go/README.md

 })
 ```

-By default `go test` runs for currecnt package only.
+By default `go test` runs for current package only.
 If you want to run it recursively you need to set:
 ```lua
 require("neotest").setup({
   adapters = {